SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 Follow these steps to configure your POS for integration with SEQR:

+1. Add API parameters
-1. Register POS with SEQR
+2. Register POS with SEQR
-2. Assign SEQR id
+3. Assign SEQR id
-3. Add SEQR as payment in your POS
+4. Add SEQR as payment in your POS
-4. Verify your integration
+5. Verify your integration
 6. Go live!

+## Add API parameters

+The methods required in a basic integration are:

+* registerTerminal

+* unregisterTeminal

+* assignSeqrId

+* sendInvoice

+* getPaymentStatus

+* cancelInvoice

+* markTransactionPeriod

+For an extended integration, also these methods can be used:

+* updateInvoice

+* commitReservation

+* submitPaymentReceipt

+* executeReport

+Refer to section [API](/merchant/reference/api.html) for detailed description.

 ## Register POS with SEQR
 (Method: **registerTerminal**)